KongZ/piggy/docs/demo.md

 # Demo

-All source code for demo application and kubernetes manifests files can be found at [demo](https://github.com/KongZ/piggy/tree/main/demo)
+All source code for the demo application and Kubernetes manifest files can be found at [demo](https://github.com/KongZ/piggy/tree/main/demo).

 ## AWS Secret Manager

-This is default and recommend usage for storing secret.
+This is the default and recommended usage for storing secrets.
-The piggy is also support AWS System Manager (SSM) Parameter Store.
-To use SSM sees [AWS SSM Parameter Store](#aws-ssm-parameter-store) section below
+Piggy also supports AWS Systems Manager (SSM) Parameter Store.
+To use SSM, see the [AWS SSM Parameter Store](#aws-ssm-parameter-store) section below.

 ### Create secret in AWS Secret Manager